stucchio/Pushcrew-Java-API/readme.md

 System.out.println("There were " + response.countDelivered + " messages delivered and " + response.countClicked + " responses which were clicked.")

 ```

+## Testing

+`PushcrewClient` is simply an interface, so test code can safely implement a mock/stub version of it for testing purposes.